 Who knew that randomly playing with a calculator would greatly impact my life?

-It all started with a perplexing problem in my primary school math club’s entrance test.
+It all started with a problem in my primary school math club’s entrance test.
 What looked like an easy addition problem turned out to be a difficult feat: I had to add all numbers from 1-100.
-Luckily, I remembered the number that popped up after randomly adding all 1-100 when I was bored: 5050!
+Luckily, I remembered the number that popped up after doing just that on my calculator one day when I was bored: 5050!
 Being accepted to this highly selective math club marked the beginning of my math journey.

 Through this club, I realized that being good at math was more than just calculating accurately.
 Logical reasoning and efficiency are also crucial.
-Hoping to master all aspects of math, I decided to take extra math lessons to train my deductive reasoning skill.
+I decided to take extra math lessons to train my deductive reasoning skill.
 The more challenging the problem, the more passionate I became.

-I started training and joining math competitions.
+I started training and joining math competitions to challenge myself further.
 After multiple participation awards, I finally won a bronze medal in the 2015 American Mathematics Olympiad.
 Solving logical problems was now a hobby.
 Day and night, I would solve questions from the Math Olympiad Problems book that I bought from a local bookstore.
-At school, I explored different formulas than what was taught in my classroom.
-Over time, I discovered that math could be applied in a variety of fields: finance, engineering, and computer science.
-Among the three, computer science instantly captivated me.
+At school, I explored different formulas beyond what was taught in my classroom.
+Over time, I discovered that math could be applied in other fields too.
+Amongst these interdisciplinary fields, computer science instantly captivated me.

-The baffling algorithms found in this field quenches my thirst for logical challenges.
-In addition to simplifying the algorithm taught by my teacher, I started exploring coding in my free time.
+The baffling algorithms found in this field quenched my thirst for logical challenges.
+In addition to simplifying the algorithms taught by my teacher, I started exploring coding in my free time.
 My interest culminated in the successful development of my first ever website that allowed users to calculate their BMI and recommend their diet.
-I got to experience first-hand what developers feel – from planning, designing, coding, up to debugging.
+I got to experience first-hand how developers felt—from planning, designing, coding, up to debugging.
 Although it gets stressful, the satisfaction I felt when my code works is what kept me going.

 Applying mathematical concepts such as discrete math and linear algebra in my coding algorithm helped me discover another facet of math that I love.
-With my love for math, I can’t wait to explore other applications of mathematics such as data science in the UC schools.
+I can’t wait to explore even more applications of mathematics at the University of California.

-Word count: 359
+Word count: 346